Rita Ora Responds to 'Girls' Backlash: 'I Have Had Romantic Relationships with Women and Men'

 Ora, 27, posted a heartfelt message on Twitter Monday in which she explained the inspiration behind the song, which features Cardi B, Bebe Rexha and Charli XCX.

 “Girls was written to represent my truth and is an accurate account of a very real and honest experience in my life,” Ora tweeted.
-“I have had reomantic relationship with women and men throughout my life and this is my personal journey.”
+“I have had romantic relationships with women and men throughout my life and this is my personal journey.”

 The British pop star released the track Friday, and it includes the lyrics: “I ain’t one-sided, I’m open-minded / I’m 50/50, and I’m never gonna hide it / You should know … Sometimes I just wanna kiss girls, girls, girls / Red wine, I just wanna kiss girls, girls, girls.”